PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Prince of Persia: Warrior Within Promo Screenshot](/Appendix/Inspirations/gothic-styled-games/warrior-within/PrinceofPersia2WarriorWithinGameScreenshot2.jpg)

 <p class="subtext">When analysing gothic as a style, I realised how <em>gothic</em> is perhaps the essential factor that so many titles I like have in common.
 I love MATRIX, ALICE and STALKER.
 And I loved novels such as <em>Wuthering Heights</em>, while not being aware that it is a typical gothic novel.
 I also was very fond of <em>True Detective</em>, which, as I later found out, is southern-gothic in style.</p>

+### Gothic Subculture

+> It is also very likely that the Piranhas are Ex-Goths.
+And Goths are essentially the withdrawal of a romantic subculture that was weary of the political struggles of the punk / autonomous [scenes](https://en.wikipedia.org/wiki/Goth_subculture). ([04/2000, GOTHIC - The Aesthetics of Evil](https://gothicarchive.org/previews/2000/04_2000_zoks.de.txt))

+Goths or not, the early Piranha Bytes *had* a background in the black scene.
+In an interview for [gamespot.com from 15.06.1998](https://gothicarchive.org/interviews/1998/15.06.1998_desslock.gamespot.txt), Tom Putzki specifically remarked this relationship himself:

+**Delekhan:** "GOTHIC" is an interesting choice for the name of your game.
+Is it just a working-title or the actual title?
+**Tom Putzki:** [...]
+GOTHIC is the actual title of our game.
+I like that kind of music and people, the black scene.
+It's dark, gloomy, mysterious, creepy and magic - that's GOTHIC.

+It is true that the old Piranha Bytes (the original visionaries of Gothic) were punk and goth in character.
+And while the gothic scene may not be the primary stylistic influence, it is still connected with it, just as the subculture evolved from the very literary influence of gothic novels and their romanticising view on decay and, in the end, of death itself, that inspired the art direction of Gothic.

+For instance, there were the ["Gothic Girls"](https://gothicarchive.org/promotion/gothicgirls.html), girls selected in a competition to represent GOTHIC at promotional events.
+They posed in gothic clothing - in typical black leather - and the slave girls inside of the game were designed accordingly, clearly "gothic" in style.

+But also the character design in general, especially in [earlier versions](https://media.gothicarchive.org/screenshots/orderedbytime/1999-07-1999-08/screenshot.gothic.640x480.2004_10_01.300.jpg) of the game, was clearly inspired by the modern gothic subculture, which can still be seen in the official Gothic Comic, where almost every warrior runs around with studded leather belts around their naked upper bodies, [such as Gorn](https://media.gothicarchive.org/conceptart/tomthiel/1.jpg); the very same style that you would find in 90s gothic clubs, [like here](/_img/vision/m1club-sldl-alpha.png) in the club from *The Matrix*.

 ## Gothic Fantasy